-Calm and clear the Adriatic Sea sparkles with an intoxicating blue color.
-Warm, and yet refreshing, colorful, and yet peaceful enough to hear your own thoughts by the shore!
+The Adriatic Sea sparkles calm and clear, with an intoxicating blue color.
+Warm, and yet refreshing and peaceful enough to hear your own thoughts by the shore!

 The tamest beaches are made of round pebbles, and the wildest one of rocks, thus the beautiful see-through water.
 But that’s not all!
 There’s so much more to its beauty and calmness!
-To find out a bit more, read these charming facts that will allure sea lovers to experience and explore the Adriatic Sea!
+To find out a bit more, read these fun facts about The Adriatic Sea…

 The name ‘the Adriatic sea’ In Latin sounded as Mare Hadriaticum, and it supposedly took its name from the name of the town of Adria, or Hadria.

-In the southeast, the Adriatic Sea connects to the Ionian Sea at the 72-kilometre (45 miles) wide Strait of Otranto.
+In the southeast, the Adriatic Sea connects to the Ionian Sea at the 72-kilometer (45 miles) wide Strait of Otranto.

 The Adriatic Sea is over 800 km long and around 150–200 km wide, with a surface of about 138,600 km2 and a volume of roughly 35,000 km3.